 Caution

 In the following, we describe only high-level the fields to be filled during hiring of a contingent worker as an employee.
-For a detailed description of hiring an employee, as well as on the subsequent process steps in the hiring process, refer to test script of scope item Add New Employee / Rehire (FJ0), chapter Add New Employee.

 Caution

 In case you use integration to SAP SuccessFactors Employee Central Payroll, the data record of the new employee will be replicated to SAP SuccessFactors Employee Central Payroll.
-The fields needed for a correct integration with SAP SuccessFactors Employee Central Payroll are mentioned together with the Recommendation icon in the table below.
-For details on all required fields for replication, refer also to test script of scope item Add New Employee / Rehire (FJ0), chapter Add New Employee.
 In the following, the system will be referenced as Employee Central Payroll.
+The fields needed for a correct integration with Employee Central Payroll are mentioned together with the Recommendation icon in the table below.

-Caution
+Recommendation

-Make sure to refer to that test script of scope item Add New Employee / Rehire (FJ0), which is relevant for the country where the company, you choose to hire the contingent worker as employee, is located.
+In case the Core content has been deployed in your instance with the SAP Best Practices, you can refer to test script of scope item Add New Employee / Rehire (FJ0), chapter Add New Employee, for a detailed description of hiring an employee, details to the subsequent process steps in the hiring process, as well as for details on all required fields for replication.